Do Go On - 163 - WW2 Badass Audie Murphy

 I know I look skinny, but I carry it well.

-I weigh more than the average range over us.
+I weigh more than the average range rover.

 Just give me the serum.